mzur/gnome-shell-wsmatrix/README.md

 - Configurable scale of the workspace thumbnails.
 - Configurable timeout of the workspace switcher popup.
 - Two wraparound modes for navigating workspaces (optional).
+- Workspace labels in the workspace switcher popup (optional).